Speyll/dotfiles/README.md

 ## introduction
-this is my simple dotfiles for a simple setup of bspwm in Void Linux, the goal of this setup is to be as minimal as possible on resources without completely dropping the eye candy<br />
+this is my simple dotfiles for a simple setup of bspwm in Void Linux (and Alpine), the goal of this setup is to be as minimal as possible on resources without completely dropping the eye candy<br />

 ## preview images
 ![busy](https://raw.githubusercontent.com/Speyll/void-bspwm/master/screenshots/busy.png)<br />